andyatkinson/andyatkinson.github.io/_posts/2024-01-05-Rails-Changelog-Podcast-014-PostgreSQL-Rails-andrew-atkinson.md

 Listen to it here: <https://www.railschangelog.com/14>

 What sorts of things did we talk about?
-Prior to the episode, we discussed covering a bunch of Ruby on Rails features, and connecting them to how they’re covered in my new book [High Performance PostgreSQL for Rails](https://pragprog.com/titles/aapsql/high-performance-postgresql-for-rails/).
+Prior to the episode, we devised a plan to cover Ruby on Rails features that are database related, and then connect them to how they’re covered in my new book [High Performance PostgreSQL for Rails](https://pragprog.com/titles/aapsql/high-performance-postgresql-for-rails/).

 ## Topics